szyam/righty/README.md

 Download the folder from here or github insert it in your scss folder
 @import "righty";
 Your done!
-If, you want to incorporate some of the bundled modules, you'll need to comment them in or out, in the _righty/_modules file.
+If you want to incorporate some of the bundled modules, you'll need to comment them in or out, in the _righty/_modules file.

 ## Why Righty?